zachbugay/tictactoe/README.md

 ## Development server

 Run `npm install` to download the necessary packages.
-You may have to install `ng` globally.
+You may have to install `@angular/cli` globally.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.